gnaslaniec/flask-crud-api/README.md

 ## Postman Collection

-A Postman collection (`docs/postman_collection.json`) is included for quickly exercising the API endpoints in a collaborative environment.
+A Postman collection (`docs/Project Management API.postman_collection.json`) is included for quickly exercising the API endpoints in a collaborative environment.

 ## Design Rationale